 Left untreated, anxiety disorders can cause problems in every part of your life.
 You may realize that the anxiety is keeping you from participating in once-pleasurable activities.
 You may have withdrawn socially from friends and family, certain that they cannot understand how you are feeling.
 You may have trouble holding down a job or participating in school due to the constant worry and stress.
 Anxiety can prevent you from living life to its fullest.

 Highland Ridge Hospital aims to provide high quality treatment for children, adults, and older adults who are struggling with anxiety disorders.
-We know that each person who comes to us for help is a unique individual who requires an individualized plan of care that involves innovative treatment approaches for his or her stay with us.
-At Highland Ridge, we believe the whole is greater than the sum of its parts.
-We seek to treat each person who comes to us for help with the dignity, respect, compassion, and care they deserve so that they can return to their communities a happy, productive person.
+We know that each person who comes to our hospital for help is a unique individual who requires an individualized plan of care that involves innovative treatment approaches for his or her stay at our hospital.
+At Highland Ridge Hospital, an anxiety treatment center in Utah, we believe the whole is greater than the sum of its parts.
+We seek to treat each person who comes to our treatment center for help with the dignity, respect, compassion, and care they deserve so that they can return to their communities a happy, productive person.

 Treatment Options for Anxiety Disorders at Highland Ridge Hospital

-When you come to us for help, you’ll undergo a series of evaluations that are designed to help our care team create treatment recommendations that match your individual needs.
-Our medical evaluation will determine if there are any medical components to your anxiety and help us to determine if you’ve been self-medicating your anxiety with drugs or alcohol.
-Our psychiatric evaluation will allow us to determine how severe your anxiety disorder is, the type of anxiety disorder, and the presence of co-occurring mental disorders.
-Our clinical treatment team will sit down with you and begin to work out a plan of care for your stay with us based around the results of your evaluation.
+When you come to our hospital for help, you’ll undergo a series of evaluations that are designed to help our care team create treatment recommendations that match your individual needs.
+Our medical evaluation will determine if there are any medical components to your anxiety and help the staff at our hospital to determine if you’ve been self-medicating your anxiety with drugs or alcohol.
+Our psychiatric evaluation will allow the medical staff at our treatment center to determine how severe your anxiety disorder is, the type of anxiety disorder, and the presence of co-occurring mental disorders.
+Our clinical treatment team will sit down with you and begin to work out a plan of care for your stay at our hospital based around the results of your evaluation.

-Medication may be a part of your treatment approach.
+Medication may be a part of your treatment approach at our hospital.
 Some people find that they only need medication at the beginning of treatment to help lessen some of the more unpleasant symptoms.
 Others may need longer term medication therapy to manage co-occurring disorders.

-Individual therapy is provided to allow each person who comes to us the opportunity to work one-on-one with a therapist to delve into issues you may not be comfortable sharing in group.
+Individual therapy is provided to allow each person who comes to our treatment center the opportunity to work one-on-one with a therapist to delve into issues you may not be comfortable sharing in group.
 You may discuss anxiety triggers, relapse prevention, and coping mechanisms.

 Group therapy can be immensely helpful for people who have anxiety disorders as it allows you to connect with others who are struggling with similar disorders.
 Through group, you can work together to grow, learn, and heal.
-We offer both psychoeducational and process-based groups that may include topics such as anger management, stress reduction, and coping skills.
+At our hospital, we offer both psychoeducational and process-based groups that may include topics such as anger management, stress reduction, and coping skills.

 Family is a very important part of recovery from anxiety disorders and we aim to involve your loved ones in your care.
-Sessions will focus on the ways in which anxiety disorders have impacted your loved ones, education about anxiety disorders, and discussion of the treatment you are undergoing.
+At our treatment center, sessions will focus on the ways in which anxiety disorders have impacted your loved ones, education about anxiety disorders, and discussion of the treatment you are undergoing.
 We’ll also connect your loved ones with outside resources to allow for their continued healing.